Fbw9/class9/lessons/2018-06-05/css_colors_backgrounds.md

 Next we specify the Saturation which is how vibrant the colour is.
 It has a value between 100 which is full vibrancy and 0 which is dull or grey.

-HSL CylinderFinally we specify the Luminance or lightness.
+Finally we specify the Luminance or lightness.
 It has a value between 0 which is tending towards black and 100 which is tending towards white.

 Similar to RGB we may introduce a fourth value for the Alpha level.
 Similar to RGBA it is a value between 0 and 1.